San Marcos Growers LogoSan Marcos Growers

 We received this plant from Aloe hybridizer John Bleck as Aloe deltoideodonta var. candicans in the mid 1990's and have seen it in many other collections under this name.
 Some note that the foliage more closely resembles what is described as Aloe deltoideodonta v. fallax but there is some disagreement over the varietal names in the Aloe deltoideodonta group, which some believe are not just one species, but a species complex.
 This is discussed in Jean-Bernard an Jean Philippe Castillon's Aloes of Madagascar, which includes arguments made that Aloe deltoideodonta is itself a form of Aloe madecassa.
 In this book the description and images of Aloe deltoideodonta v. fallax more closely match this plant, but in Aloes: The Definitive Guide a distinguishing characteristic of Aloe deltoideodonta var. candicans is that it has conspicuous white bracts, which our plant certainly has.
 In the December 2014 issue of Adansonia (the journal of the Muséum national d'Histoire naturelle, Paris) Jean-Philippe Castion renamed this variety from Aloe deltoideodonta variety fallax, a name first published by his father, to Aloe horombensis subsp. fallax.
 We are open to suggestions on which name to use for this attractive plant that we have grown since 2003.

-This information about Aloe deltoideodonta displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe deltoideodonta displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]